AdobeDocs/commerce-operations.en/help/_includes/templated/reference/cli/commerce-on-premises.md

 ### `--short`

-To skip describing commands&apos; arguments
+To skip describing commands' arguments

 -  Default: `false`
 -  Does not accept a value